dhershman1/tap-on/README.md

 - `-s, --stack`: This param will **hide** the stack trace in the fail messages you will still see the **at** however
 - `-u, --summarize`: Enables failure summaries at the **END** of your test report, useful if you have a lot of tests!
-- `-d, --disableColor`: Disables the styled output, and only keeps the icons, and spacing
+- `--no-color`: Disables colored output, and only keeps the icons, and spacing

 ## Installation